 Unless otherwise requested, I use The Chicago Manual of Style and Merriam-Webster’s Collegiate Dictionary, Eleventh Edition for American English edits.

 For British English edits, I use New Hart’s Rules as a style guide.
-I use the New Oxford Dictionary for Writers and Editors for words that are listed there and the Oxford English Dictionary (www.oed.com) for more obscure words.
+For dictionaries, I use the New Oxford Dictionary for Writers and Editors and the Oxford English Dictionary (www.oed.com).